ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISurfaceMeshPrimitiveFactory.rst

 ISurfaceMeshPrimitiveFactory
 ============================

-.. py:class:: ISurfaceMeshPrimitiveFactory
+.. py:class:: ansys.stk.core.graphics.ISurfaceMeshPrimitiveFactory

    object

    A triangle mesh primitive for meshes on the surface that need to conform to terrain.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISurfaceMeshPrimitiveFactory

 Overview
 --------